Key won’t work in the lock? Here is expert advice for repairing your lock.

 Door locks are complex mechanisms with lots of tiny moving parts and, as such, can malfunction on occasion.
 Here we look at how to fix problems with a key operating a door lock.
-For other types of problems with door knobs and locksets, please see Repairing Door Knobs & Hardware.
+For other types of problems with door knobs and locks, please see Repairing Door Knobs & Hardware.

 Once you get the door open, try working the key back and forth.
 If it works easily, the deadbolt isn’t engaging the strike plate properly—the strike plate is preventing it from moving smoothly.
 See Lock Doesn’t Latch Properly below.

 This video shows how to disassemble and lubricate a basic cylindrical doorknob:

-Using pliers, try to grip and pull the key straight out.
-If you can’t get a grip even with needle-nose pliers, cut off a coping saw blade and, with the teeth pointed outward, insert the blade into the keyway and try to hook and drag the key out.
-As a last resort, remove the lock cylinder.
-Insert a stiff wire into the cam slot at the back of the cylinder and push the key out.
-Or take the cylinder to a locksmith.
+Try to use needle-nose pliers to grip and pull the broken piece of key straight out.
+If you can’t get a grip, even with needle-nose pliers, cut off a coping saw blade and, with the teeth pointed outward, insert the blade into the keyway and try to hook and drag the key out.
+Unless you have a second key, don’t throw away the broken piece—the locksmith will need it to make a replacement.

 Featured Resource: Find Local Pre-Screened Locksmiths